merenlab/anvio.org/help/main/programs/anvi-report-linkmers/index.md

   </tbody>
 </table>

-And run the program this way to recover the short reads from this way:
+And run the program this way to recover the short reads:

 ```
 anvi-report-linkmers --contigs-and-positions positions_for_linkmers.txt \